-Reproductive Advocate Health Education (RAHE) -Ghana: COP UN Global Compact
+Reproductive Advocate Health Education (RAHE) -Ghana: COE UN Global Compact

-Statement by the Executive Director expressing continued support and cooperation for the UN Global Compact as well as renewing RAHE GHANA's ongoing commitment to the avowed initiatives and principles of the UN Global Compact.
+Statement by the Executive Director expressing continued support and cooperation for the UN Global Compact as well as renewing our ongoing commitment to the avowed initiatives and principles of the UN Global Compact.

-May 12, 2019
+May 14, 2021

-To our project partners and stakeholders:
+To our project partners and relevant stakeholders:

-I extend compliments from RAHE GHANA and pleased to confirm that Reproductive Advocate Health Education (RAHE) -Ghana reaffirms its support of the Ten Principles of the United Nations Global Compact in the areas of Human Rights, Labor, Environment and Anti-Corruption.
+I bring warm compliments from Reproductive Advocate Health Education (RAHE)-Ghana and honored to confirm that RAHE -Ghana reaffirms its support for the Ten Principles of the United Nations Global Compact in the areas of Human Rights, Labor, Environment and Anti-Corruption.

-By this report on Communication on Progress, we describe our programs and actions to continually sustain and improve the integration of the Global Compact and its principles into our organisational strategy, culture and daily work.
+Through this report on Communication on Engagements within the COVID 19 recovery period, we describe our programs and actions to continually sustain and improve the integration of the Global Compact and its principles into the overall corporate strategy, culture and daily work.

-As a human centred institution, RAHE GHANA further commit to share this valuable information with our project partners and stakeholders through our primary channels of communication both local and international.
+Being a human centered organization, RAHE Ghana commit to bring this valuable information to the attention of its cherished partners and stakeholders through our foremost channels of communication locally and internationally.